General Explanation Guide

 The final part of this provision talks about giving your client permission to resize images for internet-based usage.
 And this is up to you – just select the appropriate answer.
 If you don’t provide your clients with a web-sized image along with their full res digitals, I’d recommend allowing them to resize the images.
 If you do supply them with web-sized images, then it’s really up to you.
 And if you do give them resized images, throw a watermark on them.
 That’s what I generally do and I haven’t had a client have issues with the watermarked web-sized images since they’re getting full-res un-watermarked images from me because that’s what they’re paying for.
 I just give them the watermarked web-sized images as a courtesy and to add a little extra value to my collections and packages.

-I even tell the client to use the web-sized images on the USB they’ll be receiving from me for Facebook and emailing family and friends, etc., because it’s going to be easier and quicker for them and they won’t have to wait 10 hours to upload images to Facebook or something.
+I even tell the client to use the web-sized images on the USB they’ll be receiving from me for Facebook and emailing family and friends, etc. because it’s going to be easier and quicker for them and they won’t have to wait 10 hours to upload images to Facebook or something.
 And they love that, and I’ve never had a client that’s had a problem with it.
 And for me, I’m getting a little free marketing because my watermark is on the images.

 This section deals entirely with all photographic materials – from digital files and negatives to proofs, previews, and all the stuff in the online gallery and on the website.

-Because of this, that means that everything you produce during the session is your exclusive property, and that you have the copyrights to it.
+Because of this, that means that everything you produce during the session is your exclusive property and that you have the copyrights to it.
 (I discuss copyrights in greater detail later in this guide, but this section just lets the client know that even if you bring proofs so a session, like physical proofs for an in-person ordering session, that those items are still yours and your property.
 They do not belong to the client at that time unless you offer for them to purchase it.)

 You also have two different options in this provision depending how you decide to deliver your product to the client – whether by in-person viewing and ordering or by delivery of an online gallery.
 If you choose to deliver your product via in-person proofing and ordering session, delete the section that discusses delivering an online gallery.
-Similarly, if you choose to deliver your images via online gallery, delete the section that discusses the in-person product session.
+Similarly, if you choose to deliver your images via an online gallery, delete the section that discusses the in-person product session.

 If, however, you don’t know yet what type of delivery you will offer your client you may include both the in-person provision and the online gallery provision and include the phrase “In the event the Photographer delivers the gallery via electronic medium” or “In the event the Photographer delivers the gallery via an in-person ordering consultation”.